flownitlol/Automate-Bing-Searches/README.md

 ## Installation

+🎥 Tutorial

+Check out this [Tutorial](https://youtu.be/kfxh5hp7kTU) to see how to setup the extention.

 To install the Microsoft Rewards Bot extension in Microsoft Edge, follow these steps:

 1. Clone or download this repository to your local machine.